 Fred hadn't spoken a word since the incident at the joke shop.
 His lessons were done with him doing as told, but only half-heartedly.
-They wouldn't ask questions, hoping to get something out of him but nothing worked.
+They would ask questions, hoping to get something out of him but nothing worked.

 Fred was simply this form that took up invisible space.
 He wasn't tangible outside the workshop.
 Nobody knew he existed.

-Nobody that really mattered anyways.
+Nobody that really mattered anyway.